-The Northland Pioneer College nursing program adheres to the policies and procedures of the College as they currently exist or may hereafter be amended.
-These procedures include, but not exclusively, the Student Conduct Code (procedure #2625), Student Grievance (#2605), Student Appeal of Grades (#2666), Drug-Free Student Environment (#2624), and Equal Opportunity, Harassment, and Discrimination (#2110) of the Navajo County Community College District.
+The Northland Pioneer College nursing program adheres to the policies and procedures of the college as they currently exist or may hereafter be amended.
+These procedures include, but not exclusively, the Student Academic Code of Conduct (procedure #2601), Student Non-Academic Code (#2602), Student Grievance (#2605), Student Appeal of Grades (#2666), Drug-Free Student Environment (#2624), and Equal Opportunity, Harassment, and Discrimination (#2110) of the Navajo County Community College District.
 Any provision in this handbook that is inconsistent with any college procedure supersedes that procedure with regard to the nursing program.